ReddyBytes/Kubernetes-K8s/1_Intro_Architecture_Installation/2-Architecture-of-k8s.md

 ## 4) Controller Manager

-- The Controller Manager is a daemon that manages all controllers like Replicaset controller,pod controller etc.
+- The Controller Manager is a daemon that manages all controllers like Replicaset controller,pod controller,Node controller etc.
 -  Ex : Replicaset controller is responsible to maintain desired no of pods in the cluster.
 To manage all controllers we need controller manager.

-### Responsibilities

-- **Control Loops**: Implements control loops that watch the cluster state and make changes as needed.
-- **Orchestration**: Coordinates the orchestration of containers across the cluster.

 ## 5) Cloud Controller Manager